Michael Hurley (Jesuit): Biography

 Hurley co-founded the Columbanus Community of Reconciliation, located on Antrim Road in Belfast, in 1983.
 Hurley had conceived of the idea of a community where Protestants and Catholics could live together during the 1981 Irish hunger strike.
 He lived at Columbanus for ten years, before moving to the Jesuit community residence in Milltown Park, South Dublin, in 1993, where he lived for the rest of his life.

-Father Hurley received honorary doctorates from Queen's University Belfast in 1993 and Trinity College, Dublin in 1995.
+Hurley received honorary doctorates from Queen's University Belfast in 1993 and Trinity College, Dublin, in 1995.
 In 2008, David F. Ford, a former theologian at the University of Cambridge wrote that Hurley "was ahead of his time in how he brought ecumenism among churches together with interfaith dialogue and dedication to religious, political and cultural reconciliation across some of the deepest differences in our world.
 Hurley’s daring alliance of faith with intellect and institutional creativity has challenged the religious and the non-religious to take seriously the role of religion in healing the contemporary world."

-In 2008, Archbishop Diarmuid Martin apologised to Father Hurley for his treatment by the late Archbishop John Charles McQuaid during the establishment of the Irish School of Ecumenics in the 1960s and 1970s.
-Father Hurley called it a "magnanimous apology."
+In 2008, Archbishop Diarmuid Martin apologised to Hurley for his treatment by the late Archbishop John Charles McQuaid during the establishment of the Irish School of Ecumenics in the 1960s and 1970s.
+Hurley called it a "magnanimous apology".

-Father Michael Hurley died in Dublin on 15 April 2011, at the age of 87.
+Hurley died in Dublin on 15 April 2011, at the age of 87.